-- Welcome and Involve Aboriginal Children and Youth.
-In most Aboriginal communities, culture and stories are transmitted to children and youth during community events.
-Be aware and open to Aboriginal children and youth taking part in activities, even some related to more formal processes.
+- Welcome and Involve Indigenous Children and Youth.
+In most Indigenous communities, culture and stories are transmitted to children and youth during community events.
+Be aware and open to Indigenous children and youth taking part in activities, even some related to more formal processes.

 a There are multiple spellings of the word Mi’kmaq in English, depending on geographical location and type of orthography.
 However, all are considered to be of the same Nation.
 For the purpose of this publication, and to respect regional differences, we have kept the original spelling with which the community identifies.

 1 Sherrill Meropoulis, Indigenous Liaison Officer, Jasper National Park of Canada, Tel: (780) 852-6154, Email: Sherrill.firstname.lastname@example.org